 Editor’s note: Success may not always be about your own self.
 It may at times be fulfilling to act for a social cause in which you believe.
-Even if one can’t provide monetary support to a social cause that you believe, he/she may consider giving some of his/her daily time to support the cause for ‘Time is Money’.
+Even if one can’t provide monetary support to a social cause that you believe, he/she may consider giving some of his/her daily time to support the cause because ‘Time is Money’.
 A lawyer must develop a habit of ‘giving’ before ‘receiving’.
-It is in this view that we have included in this post in our “Success lesson” series (See here , here and here).
+It is in this view that we have included this post in our “Success lesson” series (See here , here and here).

 The post has been contributed by Ms. Chandni Bedi.
 She is a social reformer with more than 14 years of experience working with a non-government organization, Navjyoti India Foundation, New Delhi.
 She is currently the Director of Rural Management and Training Institute in the organization.
 She is a noted speaker and has delivered sessions at various national and international forums.
 She can be reached at firstname.lastname@example.org.